 Requests for data/information that are not publicly available will be assessed in line with our policies and legislative requirements.
 The release of this data/information is at the discretion of AHPRA’s CEO or their delegate.

-If you are requesting data for the purpose of research please pay particular attention to our Data access and research policy and our research framework, noting that you may be required to have ethics approval.
+If you are requesting data for the purpose of research please pay particular attention to our External research data requests policy and our research framework, noting that you may be required to have ethics approval.

 Please note that your request will need to be assessed by AHPRA’s Research Evaluation Committee (REC) if it involves research or evaluation activities using national scheme data, and: